cs124-illinois/questioner-problems/README.md

 your local changes.
 However, when you receive upstream changes it is useful to rerun all of your validations.
 Simply use the "Reset All Validations" IntelliJ run configuration and then "Test All".

+### Java Version

+`questioner` requires Java 17, which you will need to download and install to use this tool.
+If you are on a UNIX-like system, including MacOS, we suggest using [`asdf`](https://asdf-vm.com/) to manage tools versions.
+The repository includes an `asdf` `.tool-versions` configuration file specifying Java 17.

 ## Getting Started

 The best approach is to work through the following examples in order.
 Each has an accompanying YouTube video tutorial.